efeelize/eng/bec/record/phase_1/Day_37.md

 # 3.topic:travel and accommodation
 ## PART I.
-### 1.could you suggest any effective way to find affordable accommodation without sacrificing comfort?
+### 1.could you suggest any effective way to find affordable accommodation without
+sacrificing comfort?
 - online booking can be a good way.many of the nicest hotels in the world offer deals online that are far below their standard rack rates.

 ### 2.what do you think can do about emoloyees dishonest in travel expense reporting?
 - have a single,clear and well-introduced travel expense policy in place,then you may find a majority of your employees honestly reporting their expenses.

 ## PART II.choosing a hotel for people willing on business
 ### location
 - choose to stay in a hotel at a central business district with good transport connections for the convenience of business meetings and talks with your clients.
 - stay in a nicely located hotel which offers esay access to good restaturant and major airline offices for better entertainment of your clients and easy arrangement of tour trips.

 ### facilities provided
-- should come equipped to handle standard business needs,such as cordless telephones,voice mail,internet access,data/fax modem ports and meeting rooms as well as CD/clock radios to awaken you in the morning with nature sounds.
+- should come equipped to handle standard business needs,such as cordless telephones, voice mail, internet access,data/fax modem ports and meeting rooms as well as CD/clock radios to awaken you in the morning with nature sounds.
 - same-day dry-cleaning and workout facilities
 - workout facilities

 ### size
-- larger hotels usually offers centralized and off-premises reservation systems and information about flights,currency exchange,as well as courtesy coach sevice to the airport,which is convenient for business travellers.
+- larger hotels usually offers centralized and off-premises reservation systems and information about flights, currency exchange, as well as courtesy coach sevice to the airport, which is convenient for business travellers.
 - a large hotel will give your visitors a better impression of your company

 ## PART III.dealing with high vacany rate.
 ### how
-- introduce schemes such as a health club where business travellers are given massages and health treatments,workouts and a range of services such as psychological consultancy to combat /'kɒmbæt/ [vi. 战斗；搏斗] stress.
+- introduce schemes such as a health club where business travellers are given massages and health treatments, workouts and a range of services such as psychological consultancy to combat
+/'kɒmbæt/ [vi. 战斗；搏斗]
+stress.
 - upgrade their facilities with modem connections for laptop computers and other business-oriented amenities /ə'miːnɪtɪ/ such as mutli-line phone with voicemail and fax machine to make it more convenient for business travellers.
-- get to know customers and their special interests better,offering customized services to pamper /'pæmpə/ [vt. 纵容;宠;娇养] our business guests wanting a higher level of comfort and service to make their stay an unforgettable experience.
+- get to know customers and their special interests better,offering customized services to pamper /'pæmpə/
+[vt. 纵容;宠;娇养]
+our business guests
+wanting a higher
+level of comfort
+and service
+to make their
+stay an
+unforgettable
+experience.

 ### sentence
 - these are reasons form outside,looking at reasons from within.